The 6 best toys for indoor cats – tested by our fussy and unbiased felines

 How we tested the best toys for indoor cats

-To ensure your cat is healthy and happy, they need to have a good selection of toys to play with.
-As well as improving their physical health by keeping them active, it helps with stress and anxiety in cats.
-Regular play will also strengthen your relationship; building trust and communication.
+To ensure your indoor cat is healthy and happy, they need to have a good selection of toys to play with.
+As well as improving their physical health by keeping them active, cat play helps with stress, anxiety, and strengthens your relationship.

 With so many options on the market, it's challenging to find the best toys for indoor cats.
-As pet parents ourselves, we know what that's like - and we also know what you're looking for.
-We gave every one of these toys to our team of experts, who put them to the test on their cats.
+As pet parents ourselves, we know what that's like – and we also know what you're looking for.
+We gave each of these toys to our team of experts, who tested them on their cats.
 Here's what they looked out for:

 Suitability: Just like humans, every cat is different.
 That's why we included a variety of toys to suit different personalities.
 Whether your cat has lots of energy and loves to run about, or needs a little motivation with food – we've rounded up a great selection to choose from.

-Enjoyment: What's the point in spending money on toys that your cat won't enjoy?
-We ensured that the toys were engaging, stimulating, and something that they actually wanted to play with.
+Cat approval: What's the point in spending money on toys that your cat won't enjoy?
+We ensured that the toys were engaging, stimulating, and something that our pets actually wanted to play with.

-Affordability: Not everyone wants to fork out hundreds of dollars on cat toys - and we totally get it!
-High-quality toys don't need to cost the earth, and we're pleased to say that all of these are under $30.
-We also included some budget options in the mix for under $15.
+Affordability: High-quality cat toys don't need to cost the earth, and we're pleased to say that all of these are under $35.
+We also included some budget options in the mix for under $12.

 White ginger cat stalking a ball that's rolling away from it